Corvette ZR1X beats Ford Mustang GTD around the Nürburgring

 Hennessey Venom F5 Evo | 2031bhp | <3sec | 300mph+ (est) | £2.2million |

 New powertrain elements mean new ‘energy strategies’ as GM calls them.
 Endurance mode means you’ll get sustainable and consistent eAWD system performance for the time it takes the car to drain a tank of fuel, while Qualifying optimises the car for maximum output over one lap, presumably draining the battery.
-Push-to-pass meanwhile gives you max power on-demand – handy for quick corner-exit squirts when in Endurance mode.
+Push-to-Pass, meanwhile, gives you max power on demand – handy for quick corner-exit squirts when in Endurance mode.

-Tyres and aero are per the ZR1 with the ZTK package the most track-focused featuring a prominent rear wing, dive planes on the nose and gurney flaps on air extractors where the front boot used to be.
-It also gets Michelin Pilot Cup 2R tyres.
-The ‘standard’ car is in effect a ZR1X ‘Touring’ without the aero and with Michelin PS4S tyres.
+Tyres and aero are per the ZR1 with the ZTK package, the most track-focused option featuring a prominent rear wing, dive planes on the nose, gurney flaps on air extractors where the front boot used to be, and Michelin Pilot Sport Cup 2 R tyres.
+The ‘standard’ car is in effect a ZR1X ‘Touring’, without the aero and with Michelin Pilot Sport 4 S tyres.
 Chassis setups do not differ between the two.

 Is it a hypercar, though?
 Raw performance doth not a hypercar make, we’d hazard to suggest.
 That slippery slope leads to Ferrari F50s sharing Lichtensteinian bunker space with Tesla Model S Plaids.
 The ‘Kitchen sink’ internal nickname it’s said to have been given, relating to how the engineers basically threw everything they already had at it, best speaks to the far-from-bespoke makeup of this car beyond the standard-issue ZR1 styling.
-Given its relatively run-of-the-mill construction and pile of performance hardware it's also heavier than hypercars tend to be and the heaviest Corvette available, at over 1800kg with fluids.
+Given its relatively run-of-the-mill construction and pile of performance hardware, it's also heavier than hypercars tend to be and is the heaviest Corvette available, at over 1800kg with fluids.

 But the ZR1X is nonetheless an extraordinary piece of equipment and about as much bang for your buck as it’s possible to get right now – job done, for any top-end Corvette.